hidenorly/STLTaskManager/README.md

 In general, you need to use global function or static function for ```std::thread``` (not class method).
 But this utility class enables you to use class method for threading.

-With this, you can easily manage the threading on multi platforms with this utility class.
+With this utility class, you can easily manage the threading on multi platforms (supporting C++11 STL).

 # How to use